Joshsnz/coeus.ai/README.md

 - Retrieval and context assembly over local files
 - Tool execution and project operations
 - Structured telemetry and debugging infrastructure
-- Shared GUI/headless runtime design for testing and automation
+- A runtime architecture that can also support private/internal headless testing builds

+> **Public demo note:** this release includes the **GUI desktop build only**.
+A separate headless build exists in the private development environment for testing and automation, but it is **not included** in this public portfolio package.

 ---